Vienna, Austria : University of Vienna, 2022

 Winner of the Award for “Best Book in Hindu-Christian Studies, 1994-1996,” presented by the International Society for Hindu Christian Studies in 1997.

-Theology after Vedanta: an exercise in comparative theology.
-In the series, Toward a Comparative Philosophy of Religion, State University of New York Press.
+In the series, Toward a Comparative Philosophy of Religion.

 In two respects this is a truly original book.
 First, it elaborates the fundamental truth that people and communities live from the word of scripture, not from doctrines to which scriptures tend to be reduced.
 Second, this book refuses to take a higher view in theories applied to scriptures.
 Second, this book refuses to take a higher view in the History of Religions by passing superficially attractive judgments on either Christianity or Hinduism.
 It does not take sides with either dogmatism or liberalism, and its impartiality is modest.
 The author does not attack any side; he appreciates, compares, and then seeks such theological illumination as the process of appreciation and comparison warrants.